 Some people think that living in a condo means not having a garden of your own.
 This is not true.
-While some units don’t have balconies where plants can grow, windows can be a great alternative.
-And what better kind of plants to grow than herbs?
-They grow well both indoors and outdoors; thrive better in limited space; and can add great tastes to every dish you serve.
+While there are plants that grow in your condo balcony, windows can be a great alternative as well.
+And what better kind of condo plants to grow than herbs?
+They grow well both indoors and outdoors, thrive better in limited space, and can add great tastes to every dish you serve.
 Here are 6 tips that can you help you grow your very own herb garden in your condo unit:

 1. Educate yourself.